DIVORCE LIKE A BOSS WITH DIANA ROMANOV

 I view a court system case by case.

-women correctly then i file a so-called 170.6
+women correctly, then I file a so-called 170.6

-motion and it goes also for man
+motion and it goes also for men.

+And then I disqualify this judge from the get-go.
 I had to do it only a couple times.

 I had a situation where in COVID, the judge,